udityalaad/DecentralizedLotteryService/README.md

   .

   <p align="center">
-    An ethereum smart contract to facilitate a decentralized safe-deposit !
+    An ethereum smart contract to facilitate a decentralized lottery system with support for lottery creation, voluntary participation and random winner selection !
   </p>
 </div>